Bible Book of Daniel, Part 3 - Chapters 4 & 5

 “Belshazzar, whiles he tasted the wine, commanded to bring the golden and silver vessels which his father Nebuchadnezzar had taken out of the temple which was in Jerusalem; that the king, and his princes, his wives, and his concubines, might drink therein.” – Daniel 5:2

-The way in which God communicates to this king is different than a dream as with the previous king.
+The way God communicates to this king is different from a dream with the previous king.
 This time it’s a finger writing words on a wall:

 “In the same hour came forth fingers of a man's hand, and wrote over against the candlestick upon the plaister of the wall of the king's palace: and the king saw the part of the hand that wrote.” – Daniel 5:5